ibm-messaging/connectivity-pack-kafka-connectors/ibm-connectivity-pack/README.md

-# Installing IBM Connectivity Pack Helm Chart
+# Installing IBM Connectivity Pack

-IBM Connectivity Pack acts as an interface between Kafka Connect connectors and external systems like Salesforce.
-The Connectivity Pack can be deployed on OpenShift and other Kubernetes platforms using the Connectivity Pack Helm chart.
+IBM Connectivity Pack acts as an interface between Kafka Connect connectors and external systems such as Salesforce.
+The Connectivity Pack can be deployed on OpenShift and other Kubernetes platforms by using the Connectivity Pack Helm chart.

 ## Prerequisites